SettleMint

 Webhook intake and claim authoring

-Inbound provider events flow through a per-(providerId, subjectKey) claim-authoring worker that serialises events per subject and looks up the active topic policy before authoring:
+Inbound provider events flow through a claim-authoring worker keyed on (providerId, subjectKey).
+The worker serialises events per subject and checks the active topic policy before authoring a claim.
+The sequence below shows each step:

 Rendering diagram...

-The claim-authoring worker is keyed on (providerId, subjectKey) so concurrent events for different subjects on the same provider proceed in parallel while events for the same subject serialise.
-Topic-policy lookup happens inside that worker so a topic revoked between event arrival and dispatch is caught before the on-chain transaction.
+The claim-authoring worker is keyed on (providerId, subjectKey), so concurrent events for different subjects on the same provider proceed in parallel while events for the same subject serialise.
+Topic-policy lookup happens inside that worker, so a topic revoked between event arrival and dispatch is caught before the on-chain transaction.

 Topic mutations and revocation

 Topic mutations operate against the existing provider's claim-issuer identity.
-None of them touch the EOA, the identity contract, or the webhook URL:
+None of them touch the EOA, the identity contract, or the webhook URL.

-• Add topic. updateIssuerClaimTopics(identity, [...existing, newTopic]).
-DALP inserts a new compliance_provider_topics row with status=active.
-The dapp Add Topic dialog drives this from the provider detail page.
+To add a topic, the platform calls updateIssuerClaimTopics(identity, [...existing, newTopic]) and inserts a new compliance_provider_topics row with status=active.
+Use the Console Add Topic dialog on the provider detail page to drive this.

 In every case the claim-issuer identity contract stays on-chain, so historical claims previously issued by the provider continue to verify against the same claims.issuer address.
 The provider simply loses TIR membership for the revoked topic(s).